lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-certificate-ios.md

 ![Certificate](/assets/images/mitmproxy/certificate-install-ios-03.png)

 That's it!
-Now the mitmproxy certificate is installed and enabled on your device : let's go back to mitmproxy tutorial and try catching a few requests.
+The mitmproxy certificate is now installed on your device : let's go back to the main tutorial and try catching a few requests.

 <a href="{% post_url mitmproxy/2020-04-10-mitmproxy %}#installing-the-self-signed-certificate">_< Back to the **mitmproxy** tutorial_</a>